schllng/gr.scss/README.md

 #### Grid without breakpoints

-If you don't maintain breakpoints you can use the following variables to define the grid behaviour:
+If you don't maintain breakpoints you can use the following variables to define the grid behavior:

 ```scss
 // ==============